DIPSAS/community/communication/slack-guidelines.md

 - Be respectful and nice.
 - Use smileys to convey your emotions.
 Irony translates poorly into text only.
 - The primary language in most channels is Norwegian.
 For the `dev` channel and channels dedicated to cooperation with English speakers, the primary language is English.
 For developer centric channels, prefer English.
+- Don’t use Slack to discuss or spread confidential information.

 ## Personal
 - Your profile must contain the following information: